 - New office hours or contact information

-Events like last week are bound to happen in the future, however your health system can be better prepared by having a message broadcast solution that allows you to send patient communications at a moment's notice.
+Natural disasters and unforeseen emergencies are bound to happen in the future; however, your health system can be better prepared by having a message broadcast solution that allows you to send patient communications at a moment's notice.
 To learn about our message broadcast solution, watch this video.